dwilks43/FeeRecuperationCalculator/replit.md

 # Overview

-This is a React-based dual pricing savings calculator widget application.
-The main purpose is to help merchants understand their potential cost savings when switching to a dual pricing payment processing model.
-The application calculates processing fees, markup collections, and demonstrates how dual pricing can reduce or eliminate credit card processing costs for businesses.
+This is a professional React-based **Fee Recuperation Savings Calculator** for Dynamic Merchant Processing (DMP).
+The main purpose is to help merchants understand their potential cost savings when switching to DMP's Fee Recuperation Program (dual pricing payment processing model).
+The application calculates processing fees, markup collections, and demonstrates how the program can reduce or eliminate credit card processing costs for businesses.

-The calculator takes various merchant parameters (monthly volume, processing rates, tax/tip rates) and provides real-time calculations showing current costs versus new costs under a dual pricing model, along with potential monthly and annual savings.
+The calculator takes various merchant parameters (monthly credit card volume, monthly cash volume, processing rates, tax/tip rates) and provides real-time calculations showing current costs versus new costs under the Fee Recuperation Program, along with potential monthly and annual savings.
+It generates professional PDF reports with DMP branding for sales presentations.

 ## Recent PDF Generation Updates (August 2025)
 - **BREAKTHROUGH**: Implemented server-side logo loading solution reading DMP logo at startup